What is Securities Fraud?

 Essentially, when a corporate insider accepts employment, they are undertaking the legal obligations to shareholders to put the shareholders’ interest ahead of their own in matters relating to the specific corporation.
 Thus, when an insider buys or sells stocks based upon information only known within the company, they are violating this relationship with the shareholders.

 Insider trading is regulating by the Securities Exchange Commission.
 Under the SEC Fair Disclosure regulation, a company must disclose non-public information to the public at large at the same time they intentionally disclose the information to one person.

 Being Investigated for Securities Fraud or Insider Trading?

 If you are being investigated by the SEC or NASD for securities fraud or insider trading, it is imperative that you have representation by attorneys with experience in this complex area of law.
-Our attorneys will investigate your specific case and determine the most efficient way to proceed.
+Our securities fraud and insider trading defense lawyers will investigate your specific case and determine the most efficient way to proceed.
 The best thing you can do is to hire a lawyer right away to protect your rights.
 Call 803.252.4800 for a free consultation.